loisemuthoni/portfolio/README.md

 - You need to have a github account

 ## Known Bugs
--Currently there are no known bugs
+- Currently there are no known bugs

 ## Support and Contact Details
 - Email: loisemuthoni01@gmail.com